 Human disturbance is a major threat to nesting coastal waterbirds in Connecticut.
 Beach-nesting birds lay their eggs directly on the ground in camouflaged nests that are prone to trampling, disturbance, and/or predation, and heavy usage of the beach by the public during summer months coincides with peak nesting season for our target species, including Piping Plovers and Least Terns.
-Audubon’s WildLife Guards Program addresses the need to effectively manage shorebird nesting habitat at coastal locations such as Pleasure Beach in Bridgeport, Connecticut, a heavily populated area of Long Island Sound.
+Audubon’s WildLife Guards Program addresses the need to effectively manage shorebird nesting habitat at coastal locations such as Pleasure Beach in Bridgeport and Sandy Point in West Haven—heavily populated areas of Long Island Sound in Connecticut.

-Through this project, Audubon Connecticut partners with the Roger Tory Peterson Institute of Natural History (RTPI) and the City of Bridgeport to develop a cadre of student WildLife Guards to work alongside Audubon and RTPI field biologists stewarding, monitoring, and raising public awareness about the beach-nesting birds that share our shores.
-The WildLife Guards program is an innovative program that engages local high school students to serve as leaders to their peers and the larger community, provides summer employment and green job skills to underserved youth, and will ultimately help the community develop a deeper appreciation of the natural resources that provide economic, recreational, and environmental opportunities.
+Through this project, Audubon Connecticut is partnering with the Roger Tory Peterson Institute of Natural History (RTPI), the City of Bridgeport, and the City of West Haven to develop a cadre of student WildLife Guards to work alongside Audubon and RTPI field biologists stewarding, monitoring, and raising public awareness about the beach-nesting birds that share our shores.
+The WildLife Guards Program is an innovative program that engages local high school students to serve as leaders to their peers and the larger community, provides summer employment and green job skills to underserved youth, and will ultimately help the community develop a deeper appreciation of the natural resources that provide economic, recreational, and environmental opportunities.